 Johnson had the lowest average unemployment rate across his presidency at 4.2 percent.
 Of the presidencies that have concluded, Ford’s saw the highest average unemployment rate at over 7.8 percent, followed closely by Reagan at over 7.5 percent.

 NB.
 The Truman average includes figures only after January 1948.
-The Obama average is for a presidency in progress.

 This chart shows the same data sorted by lowest average unemployment rate (Johnson) through the highest (Ford).